The Church of the Holy Sepulchre is a church said to be built at the tomb of Jesus.

-the Church of the Nativity built on the spot where Jesus was born.
+For Christians, the Church of the Holy Sepulchre is the most important church, along with the Church of the Nativity built on the spot where Jesus was born.

 It is believed that Jesus rose again from the death of crucifixion here called Golgotha, after his long walking the path of Via Dolorosa.